DyfanJones/RAthena/cran-comments.md

 ** Bug Fix**
 * `sql_translate_env` now correctly translates `paste`/`paste0` into `AWS Athena` sql
 * `dplyr::sql_escape_string` now has a custom s3 method to take into account `date` classes when translating R code to sql
-* `dbFetch` would fail due to large raw vectors exceeding `2^31 bytes`
-* `noctua_options` will now check if file parser is installed, and if it is a compatible version
+* `RAthena_options` will now check if file parser is installed, and if it is a compatible version
 * Dependency `data.table` has been restricted to version (>=1.12.4), due `data.table::fwrite` adding file compression in version (>=1.12.4)
+* `dplyr::db_compute` now lets user to write to different `AWS Athena` schema's
+* `dbListFields` now correctly returns partitioned columns
+* `dbWriteTable` now takes existing `AWS S3` location when appending to existing table

 **New Features**
 * New function `dbStatistics` returns `AWS Athena` query information